 Hot tubs attract short-term rentals, usually bring in more revenue per night than rentals without a hot tub, and make your cottage more attractive in the cold winter months.
 There are many good reasons to invest in a hot tub, but if you skipped chemistry class like we did, you might be overwhelmed with how to maintain your new hot tub.
 To add to the challenge, since you are sharing your hot tub with many groups of people, you need to be extra cautious when it comes to sanitation.
 After spending hours researching how to maintain a hot tub and talking to local hot tub stores, we put together a short guide on how to maintain a hot tub for a short-term rental to help other Airbnb hosts.

 The top three chemicals to consider in your hot tub are bromine/chlorine, pH, and Alkalinity.
-Use a test strip and add chemicals as needed.
+Use a test strip, our favourite here and add chemicals as needed.
 For alkalinity and pH, we usually add a tablespoon at a time until the test strip reads at the right level.
 Keep in mind that the chemicals can either be too high or too low.
-You can pick up uppers & lowers at your local hot tub store to adjust accordingly.
-You will have to decide if you will use bromine or chlorine in your tub.
+You can pick up uppers & lowers from Spa Boss on Amazon and adjust accordingly.
+You will have to decide if you will use bromine or chlorine in your tub (we use chlorine).
 Both will keep the water sanitized and safe for bathing.
 When you are first getting started or if the bromine/chlorine on the test strip reads very low, add a treatment of shock to bring it back up.

 Easy Set-Up for Guests